LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/studio.rst

 If you have not already done so, follow the instructions given in the :ref:`TypeScript exercises <TS-repo>` to fork the GitHub repository.

-Use the terminal check that you are in the ``master`` branch, then navigate into the ``studio`` folder.
+Use the terminal to check that you are in the ``master`` branch, then navigate into the ``studio`` folder.

 .. sourcecode:: bash